threadpoolx/DissPair/README.md

 > ⚠️ **Authorized Use Only**
 > This tool is intended strictly for use on devices you personally own or
 > have explicit written permission to test.
 Unauthorized use against
 > third-party devices may violate local and international law.
-The authors
-> assume no liability for misuse.
 >
 > ⚠️**Potentially Harmful Capabilities & Risk Disclosure**
 >